 Preferably a couple of months after a thrombotic episode and not whilst taking, or for at least 6 weeks after taking anticoagulants.
 Occasionally testing may be requested if you are not responding as your doctor expected to heparin anticoagulation therapy

 A blood sample taken from a vein in your arm

 No test preparation is needed.

 1. Inherited deficiencies are rare (about 1 in 5000 patients).
 If a person has one defective gene and one normal gene (heterozygous), then inappropriate clotting episodes typically start at about 20 to 30 years of age.
-Very rarely, an individual has two defective antithrombin genes, resulting in severe thrombotic problems soon after birth.
-Acquired antithrombin deficiencies may occur at any age.
-They are associated with a variety of conditions, including liver disease, extensive thrombosis, disseminated intravascular coagulation (DIC), blood loss, cancer, and nephrotic syndrome – a form of kidney disease.
+Very rarely, an individual has two defective antithrombin genes (homozygous), resulting in severe thrombotic problems soon after birth.
 There are two types of inherited antithrombin deficiency.
-With type 1, normal antithrombin is produced, but the quantity made is insufficient.
-With type 2, there is a sufficient quantity of antithrombin produced, but it is dysfunctional.
+With Type 1, normal antithrombin is produced, but the quantity made is insufficient.
+With Type 2, there is a sufficient quantity of antithrombin produced, but it is dysfunctional.
 These types can be detected, differentiated, and assessed using two antithrombin tests.
 They are:

 - Antithrombin activity, which evaluates the function of a patient’s antithrombin

 - Antithrombin antigen, which measures the quantity of antithrombin present